 Fire-Fighting Robotics

-Cooling gas (particularly Oxygen & Acetylene) cylinders in the fire-ground
+• Cooling gas cylinders (particularly oxygen and acetylene) in the fire-ground

-Situation awareness, victim location and direct fire intervention in dangerous locations, particularly where structural collapse is a real possibility
+• Providing situational awareness, victim location, and direct fire intervention in environments where structural collapse is a possibility

 SMALL FIREMOTE